Department of Architecture and the Built Environment

 We aim to be academically challenging and adopt methodologies that draw on practical interaction with the wider community; locally, nationally and beyond the UK.

-Building our new department
+Building our new school

 Professor Farrelly said: "Architecture schools are always about place and the City of York’s heritage, combined with the reputation of the University’s expertise, will offer a brilliant context for teaching and research collaboration.

-"What also really interested me about this role is setting up the new department to respond to the University’s mission - existing for public good.
+"What also really interested me about this role is setting up the new school to respond to the University’s mission - existing for public good.
 I’m looking forward to helping develop a curriculum where responsible design considers society first, and where architects and built environment professionals really connect with their communities in the design of our sustainable cities and public spaces."

 - Find out more about Professor Farrelly joining York